AdguardTeam/AdGuardVpnKnowledgeBase/110.android-vpn/130.solving-problems/110.log/docs.en.md

 As an alternative, you can export the logs (along with the *state.txt* file that contains system information and information about AdGuard settings) directly into a local file.
 It can be convenient, for example, if you are having a conversation with a developer on [GitHub](https://github.com/Adguardteam/), [forum](https://forum.adguard.com/) or on another platform.
 Or you can send it to our [Support Team](mailto:support@adguard.com).

 To export logs and system information into a file, go to "Settings — Advanced settings" and tap on "Export logs and system info".
 Select the destination folder and tap on "Save".

-Another way of collecting logs is to do it with logcat.
-Read more about logcat [here](https://kb.adguard-vpn.com/en/android-vpn/solving-problems/logcat).